potterzot/rkclass/README.md

     library(devtools)
     devtools::install_github("potterzot/rkclass")

+###Contributing

+This package needs substantial work to be as fully functioning as `ivreg2` in Stata is, and all contributions are warmly welcome!
+There are a few great ways that you could contribute:

+* If you don't know something, please let me know by [opening an issue](https://github.com/potterzot/rkclass/issues/new) or sending me an email.
+This will help make me aware of problems, things that need more explanation, etc...
+* Feature requests.
+If there is something you'd really like to see added that isn't, and you don't feel up to the task of adding it yourself, please open and issue and request a feature.
+I'd like to create a roadmap of features to add.
+* If you spot some errors, you can either [open an issue](https://github.com/potterzot/rkclass/issues/new) or edit the file directly and then submit a pull request.
+* If you submit a pull request with substantive code updates (which would be AWESOME!), please do your best to follow a similar coding style, document new functions, etc...
+I'm happy to help provide some suggestions if needed.

 ###Use

+*Be warned that `rkclass` is still under development.
+The results for standard regressions should be correct (and are tested against `AER::ivreg`, but other methods may not be available and function calls may change.*

 If instrumental variables regressions (2SLS, LIML, FULLER) include many instruments, the standard errors can be incorrect.
 Hansen, Hausman, and Newey [1] generalized Bekker's [2] standard error adjustments for use in multiple situations other than just LIML.

+Use syntax follows the syntax from `AER::ivreg`, which looks like `kclass(formula, data, ...)`.
+The returned result is a model object that has many (hopefully all) of the associated methods, including `summary`, `print`, etc...
+For more usage examples see the getting started vignette by typing `vignette('kclass-intro').
+For a more in depth look, see `vignette('AngristKrueger1991'), which provides a replication of some of the results of that paper.

 ###Acknowledgements
 Many resources were helpful in the development of `rkclass`.
 Of special note are: